QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 Overview
 --------
-Here, you will find tutorials and generalizations for AaronTools' various command line scripts.
+Here, you will find tutorials and generalizations for AaronTools' various command line scripts (see :doc:`../cls/list`).
 For many of the scripts covered here, some options might not be described.
 To see the full list of options for a script, run it with just the --help flag (e.g. substitute.py --help).

+For examples of BASH scripts that use CLSs to automate common tasks, see :doc:`example_bash`.

 File Input/Output